CollectiveOpenSourceHardware/collectiveopensourcehardware.github.io/_education/solarbox_assembly_guide/40c_mounting_blending.md

 ---

 Now you the box is nearly finished.
 You just have to mount the blending to cover the components.
-Optional you can mount handles to carry the box
+Optional you can mount handles to carry the box.

 ### Add back blending
 (Better do it before interface blending because the inteface blending is not flat.)